mangofoxplay/demoji-kotlin/README.md

   <summary>Kotlin DSL</summary>

-  Add the following to the root `build.gradle.kts` file:
+  Add the following to the `build.gradle.kts` file:

   ```kotlin